KChen-lab/Cyclum/README.md

 ![Illustration](old-version/docs/Illustration.PNG)

-Our paper has been published on Nature Communication: [Liang S, Wang F, Han J, Chen K. Latent periodic process inference from single-cell RNA-seq data.
+Our paper was published: [Liang S, Wang F, Han J, Chen K. Latent periodic process inference from single-cell RNA-seq data.
 Nat Commun 11(1):1441, 3/2020. e-Pub 3/2020.
-PMID: 32188848](https://www.nature.com/articles/s41467-020-15295-9). [old preprint](https://www.biorxiv.org/content/10.1101/625566v1) has also been uploaded to BioRxiv.
+PMID: 32188848](https://www.nature.com/articles/s41467-020-15295-9). [old preprint](https://www.biorxiv.org/content/10.1101/625566v1) was able @ BioRxiv.
 Documentation for submodules and classes in the Cyclum Python module is available as a [website](https://kchen-lab.github.io/Cyclum/docs/_build/html/index.html).
 Explanations of other files in [test](https://github.com/KChen-lab/Cyclum/tree/master/tests) are available as `README.md` in the corresponding folders.

 ## Installation
 You can install cyclum by running the following commands, in a directory you desire.